Paul Revere & the Raiders: Musical style and influences

 Paul Revere & the Raiders were classified as a garage rock, proto-punk, rock and roll and pop band.
 The band's early sound combined fast-paced, guitar-and-vocal-dominated rock with an intimidating R&B flavor. before shifting to a psychedelic pop sound.
 Quentin Tarantino, who used music from the band in his film Once Upon a Time in Hollywood (2019), categorized Paul Revere & the Raiders as a bubblegum band.

-1970's Collage saw the band make an effort to distance themselves from their former image as an AM radio singles band, utilizing "fuzzy guitar noodling, time signature changes, groovy horn charts à la Blood, Sweat & Tears, trippy headphone cross-fading, and other hip production techniques of the time," according to AllMusic's Cub Koda.
+1970's Collage saw the band make an effort to distance themselves from their former image as an AM radio singles band, utilizing "fuzzy guitar noodling, time signature changes, horn charts similar to Blood, Sweat & Tears, cross-fading, and other hip production techniques of the time," according to AllMusic's Cub Koda.
 Stephen Thomas Erlewine said that the album saw Mark Lindsay "pushing the Raiders toward a harder rock, part way between the fuzz guitars of Grand Funk and horns of Chicago, accentuated by lingering affection for country-rock and soul."